Enjoy your summer vacation on the north shore of PEI, Canada!

 Old Home Week in mid August, and earlier visitors can see harness racing during the mid-July

--- Calendar of live harness racing in Summerside and Charlottetown
+Calendar of live harness racing

 Scenic Drives

-> With dirt track and treed canopies overlooking scenic vistas are Perry Road in Hazelgrove and
+> With dirt track and treed canopies overlooking scenic vistas are

 Princeton/Wharburton Road in Fredericton (about 10 min.).